MTG/essentia/doc/sphinxdoc/howto_standard_extractor.rst

   Algorithm* mfcc  = factory.create("MFCC");

-Here we create our Algorithms, configuring them on the fly.
 It would have been equivalent to first create the Algorithms, and then configure them using a ``ParameterMap`` which would have been filled with these parameters.
 However, it is much shorter (and cleaner, in the author's view) to write it like this.
+When necessary, use `algorithm reference <algorithms_reference.html>`_ in order to get to know which parameters are required and what is their type and default values.

 Connecting the algorithms